 The charge is the fundamental property of particles (ion, atom and molecules) which allows them to attract and repulse with each other when it is placed in an electrical field.
 The charge on the particles is of three types positive, negative and neutral.
-The positive charge particle is known as a proton and the negative charge particle is known as the neutron.
-The particle which has an equal number of negative and positive charges is known as the neutral.
+The positive charge particle is known as a proton and the negative charge particle is known as the electron.
+The particle which has an equal number of negative and positive charges is known as the neutrons.

 The charge is measured in coulombs.
 The one proton has 1.602X10-19 Coulombs of charges and the one electron is equal to -1.602X10-19 Coulombs.
 The charge particle experience forces when it is placed in an electromagnetic field.
 The like charge particle repulses each other and the opposite charge particle attracts each other.